andyneff/dot/README.md

 If the installation script errors for some reason, and cannot be resumed, or you just want it to remove all the symlinks for you, you can run

-- `~/.dot/external/dot/uninstall.bsh`
+- `~/.dot/uninstall.bsh`
     - Note: This will only remove symlinks for files that are still in your dot_repos.
     - This will also call all `unsetup` functions in your `custom.bsh` files.
-    - Any files that were backed up during installation, will be replaces during uninstallation.
+    - Any files that were backed up during installation, will be restored during uninstallation.

 # Advanced